leonardocerliani/machines_setup/perfect_python_dev.md

 ## Why
-Once you have experience developing R using Rmarkdown in Rstudio, everything else looks like a pale attempt to imitate perfection.
+Once you have experience developing in R using Rmarkdown in Rstudio, everything else looks like a pale attempt to imitate perfection.

-I understand that the prototypical python developer _should_ be a serious and rough guy who doesn't mind suffering and adapting to develop in win notepad.
-Instead I believe that developing code is already burdening your brain enough (a very pleasant burden, I beg to stress) that you should not worry about the quirks of a poor development environment.
+I understand that the prototypical python developer _should_ be a serious and rough guy who doesn't mind suffering and adapting to develop in notepad.
+Instead I believe that developing code is already burdening your brain enough (a very pleasant burden, I want to stress) that you should not worry about the quirks of a poor development environment.

-After long experimentations with many different environments, I found the perfect environment for me.
-Maybe it can help you too.
+After long experimentations with _many_ different environments, I found one that works for me.

 It is not as perfect as RStudio, but that's the closest I got to.
 If you have suggestions for improvements, you are more than welcome.